sigoden/aichat/.github/ISSUE_TEMPLATE/model_request.md

 - [ ] Must be publicly accessible.
 It cannot require application review or have regional restrictions.
 A beta version is acceptable.
 - [ ] Must not act as an agent or proxy for other platforms.

-> Tip: If the API of the new model is compatible with OpenAI's API, it can be used through localai client.
+> Tip: If the API is compatible with OpenAI's API, it can be used through `openai-compatible` client.

 ### Please provide the following documents or links:

 - API Documentation (required)

-- TOKEN calculation document (optional)